rfong/sustenance/bread/README.md

 - Want to quickly produce a very large volume of inexpensive and delicious calories for a potluck/picnic?
 Make high-hydration ciabatta or pain l'ancienne.
 - Want to punish yourself while simultaneously deepening your understanding of bread chemistry and perfecting your mastery over bread variables?
 Try Tartine-style sourdough.
 - Want to do an interactive bread activity with friends?
 Try flatbread mountain (quick & super easy), soft pretzels (medium speed & ease), or sourdough bagels (prep required).
+- "I don't have time to make bread": I made pain l'ancienne multiple times a week while working 90 hrs/week as an MIT undergrad with a $100-120/mo food budget, so I'm pretty confident that anyone with an oven and a fridge can fit this bread into their lifestyle.
+It really is that low-effort.

 ## resources